BoldingBruggeman/nemo-medusa-cssm/README.md

 sbatch extract.sbatch
 ```

+**Notes:**
-**Note:** inside this script, the region to process is hard-coded with arguments `--minlon`, `--maxlon`, `--minlat`, `--maxlat`, as is the name of the output file (the unnamed argument to `extract.py`).
+* Inside this script, the region to process is hard-coded with arguments `--minlon`, `--maxlon`, `--minlat`, `--maxlat`, as is the name of the output file (the unnamed argument to `extract.py`).
 If you want to extract data for a different region or change the name of the output file, either modify the script in-place, or create a copy and modify that.
+* This script can take a long time!
+For instance, extracting 1993-2099 at monthly resolution for 20-78 degrees East, -38 - 25 degrees North took 15 hours and 30 minutes (and it first spent 19 hours waiting in the queue!)
+The current maximum runtime is set to 48 hours in `extract.sbatch` with the line `#SBATCH --time=48:00:00`.
+You may wait to change that, e.g., when extracting data at higher temporal resolution.
+That can be done by editing `extract.sbatch`, or by specifying a custom maximum runtime to sbatch with argument `--time=HH:MM:SS`.
+[Note that the `long-serial` queue currently has a maximum runtime of 168 hours = 7 days.](https://help.jasmin.ac.uk/article/4881-lotus-queues)

 After submitting the job, you can check its status with